aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/dhcp-servers.md

                 hostname: <str>

                 # Valid IPv6 address from the given subnet.
-                # This should only be used within an IPv6 subnet.
                 ipv6_address: <str>

         # Multiline EOS CLI rendered directly on the dhcp server in the final EOS configuration.